opendcs/opendcs/docs/source/inflow-estimation-algorithm.rst

 Configuration tips
 ==================

-- Choose a regular average output series (e.g., 15Minutes+AVE, 1Hour+AVE, 1Day+AVE) and specify a non-zero duration that matches your desired averaging window.
+- Choose a regular average output series (e.g., 15Minutes+AVE, 1Hour+AVE, 1Day+AVE) and specify a non-zero duration
+  that matches your desired averaging window.
-- If your input release is measured as tailwater stage, provide a suitable rating spec via ``tailwater_to_release_rating``.
+- If your input release is measured as tailwater stage, provide a suitable rating spec via ``tailwaterToReleaseRating``.
-- If you use pool elevation, provide ``stage_pool_storage_rating`` for Elev→Storage conversion.
+- If you use pool elevation, provide ``stagePoolStorageRating`` for Elev→Storage conversion.

 Example property values (illustrative)
 --------------------------------------

-- tailwater_to_release_rating: ``<LOC>.Stage;Flow.Linear.<VERSION>``
+- tailwaterToReleaseRating: ``<LOC>.Stage;Flow.Linear.<VERSION>``
-- stage_pool_storage_rating: ``<LOC>.Elev;Stor.Linear.<VERSION>``
+- stagePoolStorageRating: ``<LOC>.Elev;Stor.Linear.<VERSION>``

 .. note::
    The algorithm only publishes an output on period boundaries that match the output series’ interval and offset.
 If inputs do not sufficiently cover the window or ratings are missing, no value will be written for that period.